 Clonal colonies are composed of genetically identical trees that are connected by a root system.
 Though the trees themselves might not actually be so old, the root system and the whole organism could be much older than any individual tree.
 So if you aged a single tree then you would think that the tree isn’t so old, but if you aged the root system, such as with radiocarbon dating, it can be much, much older.

 Here are a few examples of very old clonal tree colonies.
-A colony of quaking aspen trees (Populus tremuloides) in Utah called Pando is believed to be one of the oldest and largest organisms in the world.
-It covers 106 acres (43 hectares), contains around 40,000 trees, and it is at least 80,000 years old.
-It has been cloning itself for that period of time.
+A colony of quaking aspen trees (Populus tremuloides) in the Fishlake National Forest Utah called Pando is believed to be one of the oldest and largest organisms in the world.
+It covers 106 acres (43 hectares), contains around 47,000 individual trees that all share the same single root system, and it is at least 80,000 years old.
+It has been cloning itself for that entire period of time, so technically Pando is the oldest tree in the world.
 However, the individual trees in Pando are only about 130 years old.
-The Jurupa Oak in California is the second oldest at about 13,000 years old.
+The Jurupa Oak in California is the second oldest colony at about 13,000 years old.